 Start Using Biodegradable Baggies

 When cleaning up after their dog while on a walk, or emptying a litter box, most people will reach for a plastic bag without much thought.
 Plastic bags can take hundreds of years to completely break down in the trash.
-Cutting back on your use of plastic bags with eco-friendly, biodegradable bags is one of the most environmentally beneficial things you can do.
+Cutting back on your use of plastic bags with eco-friendly, biodegradable bags is one of the best ways to lower your pets carbon footprint.

 Regular kitty litter can also take a long time to break down and decompose.
 There are eco-friendly alternative litter options that are designed to decompose quickly and can even be used as compost in a garden.
 Your pets won’t even notice the difference and you’ll be doing your part to help the planet.